matomo-org/matomo/plugins/Marketplace/tests/resources/README.md

 `FixtureRepository` builds a canonical key from each request: `path + sorted query (significant params only) + access_token from POST`.
 Environment noise (`piwik` matching the current major, `php`, `mysql`, `prefer_stable`, `release_channel`, `num_users`, `num_websites`) and empty params are dropped. `manifest.json` maps the resulting keys to fixture filenames.

-A miss inside a known marketplace host (`plugins.matomo.org` / `plugins.piwik.org` / themes equivalents) throws `\Exception` and logs to stderr — no silent passes, no outbound HTTP.
-Hosts outside that list are not intercepted.
+A miss on a known marketplace host (`plugins.matomo.org` / `plugins.piwik.org` / themes equivalents) emits an `E_USER_DEPRECATED` and a stderr line prefixed `[Marketplace FixtureRepository]`, then lets the real HTTP transport proceed.
+The deprecation will graduate back to a hard throw once all in-tree and external plugin tests provide fixtures (see PR #24624).
+Repeated misses for the same canonical key are logged once per process.
+Hosts outside the marketplace list are not intercepted.

 Manifest entry value formats: